wotomas/VoiceRipple/README.md

 # About
 [<img src="media/voiceRippleView.gif" width="200" />]()

 Voice Record Button that has ripple effect with users voice.
-Calculation of decibels from amplitudex by using the following:
+Calculation of decibels from max amplitude by using the following:

 ```
 power_db = 20 * log10(amp / amp_ref)